BP leads the industry in developing and deploying seismic imaging technologies to support exploration, appraisal and development of oil and gas

 Our seismic super computer

 In 2013, BP opened a new Center for High Performance Computing in Houston.
 This is our worldwide hub for processing and managing huge amounts of BP’s geologic and seismic data, dedicated to developing and deploying our industry-leading seismic imaging technology.
-Our supercomputer is the world’s largest for commercial research and has a processing power of 3.8 petaflops, which is almost 4,000 trillion calculations per second.
+Our supercomputer is one of the world’s largest for commercial research and has a processing power of six petaflops.

 ISS is a registered trade mark of BP p.l.c.